Argan Oil: A Moroccan Must For Hair Loss!

 Background: What is Argan Oil?

 Native to southwest Morocco, the argan tree – Argania Spinosa – is known locally as the “tree blessed by Gods.”
 And it’s steadily gaining attention from the West too, as a beauty industry favourite.
-Maybe because its name is fun to say. 😉

-More likely, is because the hard-shelled kernels of the tree’s fruit can be used to make argan oil.
+The hard-shelled kernels of the tree’s fruit can be used to make argan oil.
 Traditionally, the pure oil was used in cooking, or for dipping bread into.
 But more recently, the argan tree has extended its liquid gold to cosmetic uses – helping hair grow long ‘n’ strong, smooth ‘n’ shiny.

 In Morocco, during my years with more hair...if only I'd stocked up on argan!